 The Master of Landscape Architecture is a professional qualification, accredited by the Landscape Institute, which provides a route to an internationally recognised qualification in a fast growing, global profession.

 The MLA combines an emphasis on individual practice and an exploratory, experimental approach, with a strong professional underpinning.
 It is both a conversion course for graduates of related subject areas and a final postgraduate year of education for landscape graduates.

-The subject is awarded by Manchester Metropolitan University where it has been taught at Manchester Met for over 40 years and today forms part of the prestigious Manchester School of Architecture.
+The subject is awarded by Manchester Metropolitan University where it has been taught for over 40 years and today forms part of the prestigious Manchester School of Architecture.
 Our graduates are world leaders in the profession and have gone on to impressive careers nationally and internationally.
 Alumni include James Corner of Field Operations, lead designer for the New York Highline, and Jason Prior of Aecom, responsible for the Olympic Park masterplans in London and Rio de Janeiro.

 Based within Manchester School of Art, students have access to an impressive range oflibrary, IT,workshop and studio facilities, in an award winning building, just a few minutes’ walk from the city centre.

-- A two-year, 300 credit programme, accredited by the Landscape Institute and leading to an internationally recognised qualification in a fast growing profession*.
+- A two-year, 300 credit programme, accredited by the Landscape Institute and leading to an internationally recognised qualification in a fast growing profession.

 - Part 1 provides a broad foundation in the discipline, and supports the development of core design and communication skills.